department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/survivor-and-dependent-benefits/burial-costs.md

 ##### By mail

-Apply by mail using the Application for Burial Benefits (VA Form 21P-530).
+Apply by mail using an Application for Burial Benefits (VA Form 21P-530).
 [Download VA Form 21P-530](http://www.vba.va.gov/pubs/forms/VBA-21P-530-ARE.pdf).

 Mail the application and other paperwork to your local regional benefits office.
 [Find your local regional benefits office](/facilities).